spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ├── 4-terminate_EC2_instance.yml
 └── ansible-docker-test-playbook.yml
 ```
 Playbook #4 will terminate EC2 instance created in this project.
-This playbook is located under additional playbooks folder becouse its execution is optional.
-You can remove instance(s) manually when all tests are completed and your instance(s) is no loger needed.
+This playbook is located under additional playbooks folder because its execution is optional.
+You can remove instance(s) manually when all tests are completed and your instance(s) is no longer needed.
 This playbook also can be added at the end of main project-playbook file if needed as a last play to be executed.
-Please check next part about additional scripts generated and copyied to the instace user home folder.
+Please check next part about additional scripts generated and copied to the instance user home folder.

 * [Terminate EC2 Instance](../../main/ansible/additional-playbooks/4-terminate_EC2_instance.yml) playbook.
 ```shell